ethhub-io/ethhub/docs/ethereum-roadmap/planned-upgrades.md

-title: Future Ethereum Network Upgrades
+title: Future Ethereum Network Upgrades - EthHub
 description: A list of current planned upgrades to the Ethereum network.

 # PLanned Network Upgrades